zachmccabe/zachmccabe.github.io/_travel/timezones.md

 Do what you have to do to get yourself on Mars Time.

 I buy a cheap watch from a street market.
 Is it supposed to look like a Rolex?
 It's so cheap it stops working almost immediately after I buy it.
-I wear it on a few trips.
+I wear it on a few work trips.
 Having the thing on my wrist is a good way to remember the stuff that matters.

 I remember to call my client and give her a project update: UTC +8.